Have you been considering becoming an instructional designer?

 Let’s find out!

-In this post, I’ll answer the question, “what do instructional designers do?” for many different settings (like corporate, universities, and freelance).
+In this post, I’ll answer the question, “what do instructional designers do?” for many different settings.
+Corporate, Higher Ed, and Freelancer instructional designers all have slightly different jobs.
 Then, I’ll even walk you through a typical day in the life of an instructional designer!
-After that, I’ll leave it up to you to decide if you’re an instructional designer and what instructional design environment suits your work style.
+After that, I’ll leave it up to you to decide if you’re an instructional designer.
+And if so, what instructional design environment suits your work style.

 So, What do Instructional Designers do?

 The short answer?
 Instructional designers plan, design, and develop learning experiences.
-We take a problem and solve it by using training!
-Instructional designers work with internal and external clients, stakeholders, subject matter experts, eLearning developers, graphics designers, and more turn an idea into training.
+We take a problem and solve it using training!
+Instructional designers work with internal and external clients, stakeholders, subject matter experts, eLearning developers, graphics designers, and more.
+Together, that team turns an idea into training.

 Additionally, instructional designers help clients and stakeholders identify the needs of the training.
 We develop learning objectives and outcomes.
 We analyze the audience who will participate in the training.
 This allows us to design a course that really delivers on the goals and gives the learner what they need to succeed.

 Instructional designers are experts in content organization, regardless of the topic.
 Topic expertise is what the SMEs are for.
-I’ve worked on topics ranging from operating a forklift, to software tutorials, to bloodborne pathogens, to theology courses!
+I’ve worked on topics ranging from operating a forklift, to software tutorials, to theology courses!

 An instructional designer’s duties can vary depending on where they work and what type of instructional designer they are.
 Instructional designers can often be grouped into three main categories.
-There are corporate instructional designers, higher education instructional designers, and freelance instructional designers.
+There are instructional designers working in corporate, higher education, and freelance.
 I have worked in all three areas.

 Now, let’s take an in-depth look at the basic responsibilities of each type of instructional designer.